-- w.
-Project Labor Agreement (PLA) means an agreement between the contractor, subcontractors, and the union(s) representing workers.
-Under a PLA, the contractor, subcontractors, and union(s) working on a project agree on terms and conditions of employment for the project, establishing a framework for labor-management cooperation to advance the buyer's procurement interest in cost, efficiency, and quality. - x.
-Property, as used in this circular, includes real property consisting of land and buildings, structures, or appurtenances on land, equipment, supplies, other expendable property, intellectual property, and intangible property. - y.
-Public Transportation means transportation by a conveyance that provides regular and continuing general or special transportation to the public, but does not include school bus, charter, sightseeing, or intercity bus transportation, or intercity passenger rail transportation provided by the entity described in 49 U.S.C.
-Chapter 243, AMTRAK, (or a successor to such entity). - z.
-Recipient means the public or private entity to which FTA awards Federal assistance through a grant, cooperative agreement, or other agreement.
-The recipient is the entire legal entity even if only a particular component of the entity is designated in the document through which FTA has awarded the Federal assistance.
-The term "recipient" includes "grantee," which is a "recipient" of Federal grant assistance.
-The term "recipient" also includes each member of a consortium, joint venture, team, or partnership awarded FTA assistance through a grant, cooperative agreement, or other agreement. - For the purposes of this circular, "recipient" also includes any subrecipient or subgrantee of the recipient.
-Furthermore, a recipient is responsible for assuring that each of its subrecipients complies with the applicable requirements and standards of this circular, and that each of its subrecipients is aware of the Federal statutory and regulatory requirements that apply to its actions as a subrecipient. - Neither a third party contractor nor a third party subcontractor is a "recipient" for purposes of this circular. - aa.
-Revenue Contract means a contract in which the recipient or subrecipient provides access to public transportation assets for the primary purpose of either producing revenues in connection with a public transportation related activity, or creating business opportunities involving the use of FTA assisted property. - bb.
-State means a State of the United States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the Virgin Islands, or any agency or instrumentality of a State exclusive of local governments.
-"State" does not include any public and Indian housing agency under the United States Housing Act. - cc.
-State or Local Government Purchasing Schedule or Purchasing Contract means an arrangement that a State or local government has established with multiple vendors in which those vendors agree to provide essentially an option to the State or local government, and its subordinate government entities and others it might include in its programs, to acquire specific property or services in the future at established prices.
-These arrangements are somewhat similar to the GSA's Cooperative Purchasing
+- z.
+Property, as used in this circular, includes real property consisting of land and buildings, structures, or appurtenances on land, equipment, supplies, other expendable property, intellectual property, and intangible property. - aa.
+Public Private Partnership (P3) means a contractual arrangement formed between public and private sector partners, which allows for greater private sector participation in the delivery and financing of transportation projects.
+This partnership often involves sharing resources, risks, and rewards to enhance the efficiency, effectiveness, and overall quality of service delivery.
+P3s are used to leverage private sector expertise and capital for the public good, ensuring that the project's goals align with public transportation policy objectives and regulations. - bb.
+Public Transportation means regular, continuing shared-ride surface transportation services that are open to the general public or open to a segment of the general public defined by age, disability, or low income; and does not include intercity passenger rail transportation provided by the entity described in chapter 243 [of title 49, U.S.C.; i.e., Amtrak] (or a successor to such entity); intercity bus service; charter bus service; school bus service; sightseeing service; courtesy shuttle service for patrons of one or more specific establishments; or intra-terminal or intra-facility shuttle services. - cc.
+Recipient means the public or private entity to which FTA awards Federal assistance, whether through a grant, cooperative agreement, or other form of agreement.
+The term recipient does not include third party contractors, third party subcontractors, or individuals that are beneficiaries of the award.
+Unless specifically distinguished, references to recipients in this circular usually include subrecipients. - dd.
+Revenue Contract means a contract in which the recipient or subrecipient provides access to public transportation assets for the primary purpose of either producing revenues in connection with a public transportation related activity or creating business opportunities involving the use of FTA assisted property. - ee.
+State means: a State of the United States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the Virgin Islands, or any agency or instrumentality of a State exclusive of local governments.
+"State" does not include any public and Indian housing agency under the United States Housing Act. - ff.
+State or Local Government Purchasing Schedule or Purchasing Contract means a procurement framework established by a State or local government with multiple vendors.
+Under this framework, vendors commit to providing an option for the State or local government, along with its subordinate entities and any other participants designated in its program, to procure specified goods or services in the future at pre-established prices.
+These frameworks bear resemblance to the GSA's Cooperative Purchasing Program but are specifically designed for State and local government use.
+While 'cooperative' is sometimes used to describe these arrangements due to their similarities to the GSA's Cooperative Purchasing Program, it is important to differentiate these from 'Joint Procurement' as delineated in this chapter.